1901604/CS220-AU-portfolio/README.md

 - Added references to bottom of DI page 10/01/22
 - Added artwork credit and uploaded production log images to assets folder 10/01/22
-- Commented on web-design practices on DI page and added link to DI page on website 10/01/21 -- <br>
+- Commented on web-design practices on DI page and added link to DI page on website 10/01/21
+- Peer reviewed Owen's work, added KPN advert to website and changed image size of poster 13/01/22 -- <br>

 ## TODO